 The Wi-Fi on the bus goes…click, click, click!

-sprig by Posted in Broadband
+by Blandin Foundation Posted in Broadband

 For Milaca students who ride the bus, “hitting the highway” now has a dual meaning.
 As the wheels on the bus go round-and-round on the highway pavement, tech wheels are turning too as they connect to the information highway.